OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/RdlCurveGeometry.md

         default: True

-        <p class="jekyll-theme-minimal scene-class-attr-comment">whether the geometry is visible to camera rays</p>
+        <p class="scene-class-attr-comment">whether the geometry is visible to camera rays</p>

     </p>